devJuanS/fullstackopen-course/part-02/phonebook/README.md

 ## Step 11: Showing a notification message after a successful operation.

 **Goal**: Add a component than display a temporary notification after a successful operation (a person is added or a number is changed), and stylize it.

+## Step 12: Handling the errors in operations and showing an error notification message.

+**Goal**: Handle promise errors when the operations do not succeed with backend server.